ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 // try eval(omega) to crash the interpreter ;-)
 ```

 Omega can be extended to yield a fixed point combinator, which can be used to encode arbitrary recursive functions.
-We come back to
+We'll come back to
 this topic later.

 Let's now discuss what an environment-based version of this interpreter looks like.